ff14wed/deucalion/README.md

 Deucalion will immediately begin unloading all hooks and cleaning itself from the host process without sending a response back to the subscriber.

+> :warning: It is not required to send this OP to Deucalion!
+Deucalion will
+> safely exit on its own once all clients are disconnected.
+Causing Deucalion
+> to exit early may cause undefined behavior in clients that are still
+> connected.

 ### Recv OP